zawzaww/aosp-android/README.md

 What is AOSP One?

-- AOSP One is a Pure Android Custom firmware Project also known as Pure Android OS Based on AOSP Android Platform with Upstream Linux Kernel.
+- AOSP One is an Open-source Pure Android Custom firmware Project also known as Pure Android OS Based on AOSP Android Platform with Upstream Linux Kernel.
 - AOSP One is my personal AOSP-based Pure Android Custom firmware Project.
 - This repository is aimed for reducing AOSP SourceCode's filesize for my personal AOSP One project.
 - Removed unnecessary Android Git repositories: device trees, kernel trees, system packages, apps and others.